 You can only buy it from VaporFi since it's their baby.

-If you decide to give this pen a rip, save money and get it at Direct Vapor for under $15.
+If you decide to give this pen a rip, save money and order the iJust One with free shipping from Direct Vapor.

 SmokeStik ULTRA Portable – $18.95